ds5110/git-intro/README.md

 * If you keep a local copy of a dataset, be sure to provide appropriate attribution and links to the data source.
 * Provide instructions for reproducing all results from the command line.
 * Apply DRY principles, e.g., if multiple files use the same code, then put reused code in a module and import it.
+* Document for the 6-month rule
 * While there may be more than one way to do everything, here's the way to go...
   * Put source code in the `src` directory, figures in a `figs`directory, and tests in a `tests` directory.
-  * Use one file for each question, not one file for all questions.
+  * Use one file for each question/step, not one file for all questions/steps.
-  * Use a Makefile to implement the entire data-processing pipeline.
+  * Use a Makefile to implement and document the entire data-processing pipeline.
   * One annoying thing about `make` is that you must indent in the Makefile with tabs -- spaces don't work, alas.

-For example, suppose the assignment has two questions...
+For example, suppose the assignment has a data-access step and one question...

-## Q0: Data access
+## Step 1: Data access

 Download the CSV file from the [ISL](http://statlearning.com) website with the following command